Sports in Jacksonville: Australian Rules Football

 The Jacksonville Saints were formed in 2018.
 They train at Alexandria Oaks Park in San Marco and play matches at Willowbranch Park in Riverside.
 In 2021 they won the inaugural Florida Cup and the Magnolia Cup.

 Basketball

-The Jacksonville Giants have played in the new American Basketball Association (ABA) since 2010.
-They play their home games in the VyStar Veterans Memorial Arena.
+The Jacksonville 95ers have played in The Basketball League (TBL) since 2024.
+They play their home games at Edward Waters University.

 Rugby league

 Rugby league football, has a unique presence in Jacksonville.
 The Jacksonville Axemen, founded in 2006, are one of the most successful rugby league football teams in the United States, both on and off the field.
 They currently play in the new USA Rugby League.
 They previously played in the American National Rugby League (AMRNL) from 2006–2010, advancing to the playoffs four times in five years and winning the championship in 2010.
 Beginning in 2011, the Axemen oversee a reserve grade competition, the Southeastern Rugby League Championship, contested by three feeder teams, including the Jacksonville Hatchets.

 The Axemen play at Hodges Stadium at the University of North Florida, which has also hosted a number of international matches and training camps.
 UNF hosted the Rugby League Atlantic Cup, a tournament between emerging rugby league nations in North America, in 2009 and 2010.
 In 2008 the school hosted the "Australia Day Challenge" between the South Sydney Rabbitohs and the Leeds Rhinos, which featured Rabbitohs co-owner Russell Crowe and drew nearly 13,000 spectators.
 The New Zealand Police Rugby League team has also played at UNF against both the Axemen and a South Eastern Rugby League team.
 The Axemen began fielding a women's side in 2021 and have had players represent the US on the national side in 2022.